Isaskar Gurirab

-Isaskar Gurirab (born 1 March 1998) is a Namibian professional footballer who plays as a forward for Orapa United fc.
+Isaskar Gurirab (born 1 March 1998) is a Namibian professional footballer who plays as a forward for Blue Waters since August 2023.
+He scored in his first match since returning to the country from Orapa United in the Botswana Premiere League.

 Club career

 Born in Uis in the Erongo Region, Gurirab was a fan of Orlando Pirates.
 After having an unsuccessful trial with the club, he joined Golden Bees FC from Outjo before moving on to Life Fighters.
 Gurirab was won the MVP and Golden Boot awards for the Namibia Premier League for the 2018–19 season after scoring 22 goals in 24 matches for Life Fighters.
 His club Life Fighters finished fifth in the league in what was Gurirab's first top-flight season.
-Following the season, Gurirab went on trial with Difaâ Hassani El Jadidi of the Moroccon Botola.
+Following the season, Gurirab went on trial with Difaâ Hassani El Jadidi of the Moroccan Botola.
 However, it was cut short by injury.
 The Following year he finally moved to Orlando Pirates for the inaugural season of the Namibia Premier Football League.
 Gurirab took an early lead in the goal scoring race as he tallied eight goals shortly into the season, including five goals in the first two matches of the season.